nyu-python-programming/course-material/functions.md

 ### Explanation

-This would run all the statements in the function, which in this case simply results in the word "hello" being output.
+This would run all the statements in the function, which in this case simply results in the word `"hello"` being output.

 ## Passing arguments to functions

 Let's say we wanted to make the message that is output more customizable.
-For example, we want the message to have someone's name in it, such as "hello, Martha" or "hello, Juan", or "hello, Fausta."
+For example, we want the message to have someone's name in it, such as "hello, Martha" or `"hello, Juan"`, or `"hello, Fausta."`

 We want to be able to use this same function to say hello to all these people.
 How do we do it?